words-matter/blacklist-whitelist-are-not-racist-words/README.md

 The word blacklist appeared after that to refer to a list of troublesome people.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Blacklisting#Origins_of_the_term), there is a record that an English dramatist used "blacklist" in 1639.
 Blacklist did not mean that it is a list of the Negroid, even from its birth.

-Nevertheless, there are people who are very desparate to believe that blacklist's etymology is racist.
-They like to cite an academic paper entitled [“Blacklists” and “whitelists”: a salutary warning concerning the prevalence of racist language in discussions of predatory publishing](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6148600/), published in Journal of the **Medical** Library Association, written by two **psycologists**.
+Nevertheless, there are people who are very desperate to believe that blacklist's etymology is racist.
+They like to cite an academic paper entitled [“Blacklists” and “whitelists”: a salutary warning concerning the prevalence of racist language in discussions of predatory publishing](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6148600/), published in Journal of the **Medical** Library Association, written by two **psychologists**.
-This paper was not published by professional etymologists, and has never recieved any academic credit by etymologists.
+This paper was not published by professional etymologists and has never received any academic credit by etymologists.
 In fact, its citation count is only [four](https://scholar.google.com/scholar?rlz=1C5CHFA_enJP805JP807&um=1&ie=UTF-8&lr&cites=17419557131221922597), which is really small.
 A small citation count does not necessarily dispute the validity of the paper, but it often suggests that its claims are not widely accepted in the academic community.

 Also, the paper's claims are solely based on subjective speculations, which makes the argument of the paper even weaker.
-The only reason why the authors thought blacklist was a racist word is because the word appeared around the same period as the wake of black slavery:
+The only reason why the authors thought blacklist was a racist word is that the word appeared around the same period as the wake of black slavery:

 > It is notable that the first recorded use of the term occurs at the time of mass enslavement and forced deportation of Africans to work in European-held colonies in the Americas.